top of page

 What Makes a Steel Drum UN-Rated?

-A UN-rated steel drum is manufactured and tested to meet safety requirements set by the United Nations (UN), Department of Transportation (DOT), and other regulatory agencies.
-These standards ensure that drums can safely contain and transport dangerous liquids, solids, and semi-solids.
+A UN-rated steel drum is certified to meet packaging standards set by organizations such as the United Nations (UN), Department of Transportation (DOT), and the Environmental Protection Agency (EPA).

-To earn a UN rating, a steel drum must pass various performance tests, including:
+To earn this certification, drums must pass several rigorous performance tests, including:

-• Drop testing to ensure durability during transportation
+• Drop testing – Confirms durability under transportation stress

-• Stacking strength evaluation to withstand heavy loads
+• Stacking strength – Measures ability to withstand vertical pressure

-• UN – Indicates the drum meets United Nations packaging standards
+• UN – Indicates compliance with UN packaging standards

-• 1A1 – Identifies the drum type and material (1A1 = Steel Closed Head, 1A2 = Steel Open Head)
+• 1A1 – Specifies the drum type and material

-• Y – Specifies the packaging group rating
+• Y – Denotes the packing group rating:

 • X = Packing Group I (High Danger)